EmelieMarkkanen/make-it-sew/README.md

 All user stories for Make it Sew can be found in the [Make it Sew github repository issues section](https://github.com/EmelieMarkkanen/make-it-sew/issues) or [Make it Sew project board](https://github.com/users/EmelieMarkkanen/projects/4).

 User stories were sorted into iterations, Milestones, that were used to structure and allocate the work as the project went on.
+Issues that wont be finished for this projects deadline is added to the [Make it Sew backlog milestone](https://github.com/EmelieMarkkanen/make-it-sew/milestone/5).

 ![User story example](assets/images/user-story.jpg)